nocksock/cce/README.md

         }
     }

-    // Render gets passed `this`, so you can destructure props etc and make
-    // it easier to re-use views.
+    // note: props can be destructured
     render({counter}) {
         // the html tagged template literal is coming straight from lit-html return html`